HDest-Community/Deployable-Barricade/README.md

 ### Notes
 ---
 - The loadout code for the barricade is `dab`.
 - The barricade has 5000 health.
 Mind the damage.
+Can only be repaired with Arcanum.